stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/03-creating-entry-list-screenlet/00-intro.markdown

 Entry List Screenlet using the same sequence of steps you used to create Guestbook List Screenlet:

-1. Getting started: Create the Screenlet's folder, and the model class.
-The model class creates objects that represent entries retrieved from the portlet.
-This makes it easier to work with the server call's results in your app.
+1. Getting started: create the Screenlet's folder, and the model class.
+This model class creates objects that represent entries retrieved from the portlet, making it easier to work with entries in the app.
 2. Create the Screenlet's UI (its Theme).
 3. Create the Connector.
 Connectors are Screenlet components that make server calls.
 4. Create the Interactor.
-Interactors are Screenlet components that instantiate Connectors and receive their results.
+In list Screenlets, Interactors are Screenlet components that instantiate Connectors and receive their results.
 5. Create the delegate.
-Screenlet delegates let other classes respond to the Screenlet's events.
+Delegates let other classes respond to the Screenlet's events.
 6. Create the Screenlet class.
 The Screenlet class governs the Screenlet's behavior.